MarkHoeber/tools-tech-syllabus/source/intro.rst

 ..
 Then add your GitHub user name to the :xref:`GitHub Issues` discussion so the rest of the class can collaborate with you.

 We will discuss GitHub in the 1st class.
-Do the reading and watch the videos before then.
+Do the reading and watch the videos in the :doc:`GitHub lesson <github>` before then.

 Editors
 ***********************

-For markup languages, you can edit in GitHub directly, without installing any software.
-You can also use Sublime to edit files on your computer.
+For markup languages, you can edit content in GitHub directly, without installing any software.

+You can also use Sublime or a variety of other editors to work with content on your computer.

 Later in the semester we will install trial versions of Oxygen, FrameMaker and Madcap Flare.